jjmschofield/arch-patterns/pagination/README.md

 There are multiple approaches to pagination with varying trade offs.

-## TODO / MUST DO
+## TODO
-1) Add implementations for filtering (maybe) and ordering (definitely) in both offset and cursor
+1) Add implementations for filtering

+2) Update this doc with description of the pagination types

+3) Add page based pagination example

-2) Update this readme with thinking on choices from:
+4) Update this readme with thinking on how to make a choice on pagination type, referencing:

 - https://slack.engineering/evolving-api-pagination-at-slack/
 - https://medium.com/swlh/how-to-implement-cursor-pagination-like-a-pro-513140b65f32